kwaldenphd/sqlite-to-python/README.md

 30. Interacting with a database from Python can also be a workflow consideration.

-31. Imagine your company has data stored in a relational database system (Oracle, AWS, Microsft Access, etc.), and there are specific aggregations or calculations that need to be performed on that data regularly (say, for quarterly or annual reports).
+31. Imagine your company has data stored in a relational database system (Oracle, AWS, Microsft Access, etc.) and there are specific aggregations or calculations that need to be performed on that data regularly (say, for quarterly or annual reports).

 32. Provided the underlying data structure remains largely consistent (which in most proprietary database systems it will), you could write a program in Python to automatically generate those aggregations and calculations.